KxSystems/kx-vscode/README.md

 To add and connect to a q session use these steps:

-1. Enable the q process to communicate with Visual Studio Code.
+1. Enable the q process to communicate with VS Code.

     To do this, [set the q process to listen on a port](https://code.kx.com/q/basics/ipc).

     Make a note of the port number that you use; you need this in the next step.

-1. Configure the connection in Visual Studio Code.
+1. Configure the connection in VS Code.

     To do this, click **Connect to kdb server** in the KX side bar.